-IV.
+III.
 Updates to 42 CFR 71.1, 71.32(a) and 71.50

-Through this DFR, HHS/CDC is updating the Scope and Definitions for 42 CFR Part 71 under section 71.1 and adding a new section 71.50, to reflect modern terminology and plain language commonly used by global private sector industry and public health partners.
+Through this Notice of Proposed Rulemaking (NPRM), HHS/CDC proposes to update the Scope and Definitions for 42 CFR Part 71 under section 71.1 and adding a new section 71.50, to reflect modern terminology and plain language commonly used by global private sector industry and public health partners.
 Specifically, we are updating five existing definitions, adding thirteen new definitions to help clarify existing provisions, and creating a new scope and definitions section within Part 71, under subpart F for Importations, by reorganizing certain existing definitions.
-In updating the definitions in Part 71, it became evident to us that certain definitions pertain more directly to Importations under subpart F than to Part 71 in general; therefore, we decided to reorganize the existing definitions by creating a new section 71.50 for this subpart to better clarify these terms for importers.
-We are also adding new definitions that have been crafted for section 71.50 to help clarify the intent of certain provisions under subpart F.
+In updating the definitions in Part 71, it became evident to us that certain definitions pertain more directly to Importations under subpart F than to Part 71 in general; therefore, we have decided to reorganize the existing definitions by creating a new section 71.50 for this subpart to contain these definitions to better clarify the terms for importers.
+We are also adding new definitions for section 71.50 to clarify the intent of certain provisions under subpart F.

-Finally, as part of the changes to definitions, we are also updating section 71.32(a) to incorporate the most recent listing of quarantinable communicable diseases under Executive Order 13295, of April 4, 2003, as amended by Executive Order 13375 of April 1, 2005.
-These changes are not substantive and will not affect current practices.
+Finally, as part of the proposed changes to definitions, we are also updating section 71.32(a) incorporate the most recent listing of quarantinable communicable diseases under Executive Order 13295, of April 4, 2003, as amended by Executive Order 13375 of

+April 1, 2005.
+These proposed changes are not substantive and will not affect current practices.

-V. Scope and Definitions for Part 71.1
+IV.
+Proposed Scope and Definitions for Section 71.1

-Section 71.1(a) has been updated to include the current interstate quarantine regulations administered by HHS/CDC found at "42 CFR part 70" to the existing cross-reference citing "21 CFR parts 1240 and 1250."
+Proposed section 71.1(a) has been updated to include the current interstate quarantine regulations administered by HHS/CDC found at "42 CFR part 70" to the existing cross-reference citing "21 CFR parts 1240 and 1250."

-On August 16, 2000, the Secretary transferred certain authority for interstate control of communicable disease, including the authority to apprehend, examine, detain, and conditionally release individuals moving from one state into another from HHS/Food and Drug Administration (FDA) to CDC, which became 42 CFR Part 70.
+On August 16, 2000, the Secretary transferred certain authority for interstate control of communicable disease, including the authority to apprehend, examine, detain, and conditionally release individuals moving from one state into another from HHS/Food and Drug Administration (FDA) to HHS/CDC, which became 42 CFR Part 70.
 As part of this transfer, FDA retained regulatory authority over animals and other products that may transmit or spread communicable disease.
 These other regulations may be found at 21 CFR parts 1240 and 1250.
 This rule has no effect upon FDA's regulatory authority.
-Accordingly, the new scope will read: "The provisions of this part contain the regulations to prevent the introduction, transmission, and spread of communicable disease from foreign countries into the States or territories (also known as possessions) of the United States.
+Accordingly, the proposed scope reads: "The provisions of this part contain the regulations to prevent the introduction, transmission, and spread of communicable disease from foreign countries into the States or territories (also known as possessions) of the United States.
 Regulations pertaining to preventing the interstate spread of communicable diseases are contained in 21 CFR parts 1240 and 1250 and 42 CFR part 70."

-Current section 71.1 (b) Definitions contains definitions used in the current CFR.
-This DFR adds new definitions and updates certain definitions for clarification and to be consistent with current industry and public health principles and practice.
+Current section 71.1 (b) Definitions contains definitions of terms used in the current CFR.
+The NPRM proposes new or updated definitions for clarification and to be consistent with current industry and public health principles and practice.

-Table 1 list the definitions found in the current 42 CFR part 71, subpart A, and compares them with the updated definitions in this DFR.
+Table 1 lists the definitions found in the current 42 CFR part 71, subpart A, and compares them with the updated definitions in this NPRM.

-TABLE 1-SUBPART A-FOREIGN QUARANTINE DEFINITIONS AND CORRESPONDING CHANGES IN DEFINITIONS IN THE DFR
+TABLE 1-SUBPART A-FOREIGN QUARANTINE DEFINITIONS AND CORRESPONDING CHANGES IN DEFINITIONS IN THE NPRM